tylertks/cortex-bot/README.md

 # cortex-bot

+*So I made this mostly for fun, and also because I couldn't find any cortex dice rollers at the time.
+If you want a good dice rolling bot for discord, use [CortexPal](https://donbisdorf.com/cortex-rpg-tools)*

 This is a Discord bot for the Cortex Prime Role Playing Game.

 It can roll any number of any sided dice, and will return the result of each die.